What To Look For If Your Dental Website Isn’t Delivering New Patients

-So you you took the plunge and had a website created for your medical practice.
+So you you took the plunge and had a website created for your dental practice.
 You had hoped that patients would be flocking to your office and your phone would be ringing off the hook, but the reality couldn’t be further from that.

 Nope, your website has fallen flat and while you might have put some money and time into it, it isn’t giving you much of a return on your investment.
-The question of why your medical website design hasn’t had the impact you want can probably be answered by at least one of these reasons.
+The question of why your dental website design hasn’t had the impact you want can probably be answered by at least one of these reasons.

 1. Outdated Website Design